pixelsoup42/cardano_account_pandas_dumper/README.md

 cardano_account_pandas_dumper --detail_level 2 --xlsx_output report.xlsx <staking_address1> <staking_address2> ...
 ```

-With `--detail_level 2`, the tool outputs not only the balance and UTXOs of the owned addresses, but also includes external contracts and addresses.
+With `--detail_level 2`, the tool outputs not only the balance of and changes to the owned addresses, but also includes external contracts and addresses.

+You can use higher detail levels to break owned address down by staking or spending addresses.

 ### Command line flags